solana-foundation/developer-content/content/courses/program-optimization/lookup-tables.md

   - Create lookup tables
   - Extend lookup tables
   - Use lookup tables with versioned transactions
-description: "Use large amounts of accounts by using lookup tables."
+description: "Harness a great deal of accounts through the application of lookup tables."
+keyword:
+  - address lookup tables
+  - transaction versions
+  - versioned transactions
+  - legacy transactions
 ---

 ## Summary

-- **Versioned Transactions** refers to a way to support both legacy versions and newer versions of transaction formats.
-The original transaction format is "legacy" and new transaction versions start at version 0.
-Versioned transactions were implemented to support the use of Address Lookup Tables (also called lookup tables or LUTs).
+- **Versioned Transactions** are like different versions of a recipe that allow us to use both old and new ingredients.
+In this case, the "recipes" are transaction formats.
+The old version, known as "legacy," and the new versions start from version 0.
+We made these new versions to work better with a new tool called Address Lookup Tables (LUTs).
-- **Address Lookup Tables** are accounts used to store addresses of other accounts, which can then be referenced in versioned transactions using a 1 byte index instead of the full 32 bytes per address.
-This enables the creation of more complex transactions than what was possible prior to the introduction of LUTs.
+- **Address Lookup Tables** are like phone books for addresses.
+Each address takes up a lot of space (32 bytes).
+But with LUTs, we can store these addresses in a special account and refer to them using a short code (just 1 byte).
+This makes it possible to handle more addresses and create more complex transactions than before, kind of like fitting in more ingredients into a smaller recipe!

 ## Lesson

-By design, Solana transactions are limited to 1232 bytes.
+By design, Solana transactions are limited to 1,232 bytes.
 Transactions exceeding this size will fail.
-While this enables a number of network optimizations, it can also limit the types of atomic operations that can be performed on the network.
+While this enables several network optimizations, it can also limit the types of atomic operations that can be performed on the network.

-To help get around the transaction size limitation, Solana released a new transaction format that allows support for multiple versions of transaction formats.
+To help get around the transaction size limitation, Solana released a new transaction format that allows support for many versions of transaction formats.
 At the time of writing, Solana supports two transaction versions:

 1. `legacy` - the original transaction format